ShailChoksi/chatbot/src/data/leela.md

 - Is this ID 32194
 - Is this the latest network?
 - Is this the latest ID?
+- is leela very self-conscious about her weights?

 ## lookup:alphazero
 - AlphaZero